wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata_at_wingify.markdown

     <img src="/images/2017/06/9.jpg">
 </div>

-### Take away From Talk
+### Take-away from the Talk

-With this method you can have winner's data from a Data set.
-For Example.
-Suppose You want to create a Cricket Team ( IPLT20) which has a maximum probability to win the match.
-What you can do is Parse the IPLT20(iplt20) website for last 5 year data and select the top 5 batmans and 6 bowler 😎.
+With this method you would have winner's data from the data set.
+For example, suppose you want to create a Cricket Team(IPLT20) which has the maximum probability to win the match, what you can do is parse the [IPLT20](http://www.iplt20.com/)) website for last 5 years' data and select the top 5 batsmen and 6 bowlers 😎.

 ### Other Talks at PyData

-There are other Talk realted to the Machine Learning related to the Topic - Tensor Flow, Data layer at Wingify which were very good and are in Depth also.
-In the Talk 'Data layer at Wingify' By Manish 🤓 where manish talked about how we handle millions of request at Wingify.
+The other talks at PyData were on Machine Learning using Tensor Flow, Data Layer at Wingify etc., which were all through and excellent.
+In the talk, 'Data layer at Wingify' By Manish Gill 🤓, he talked about how we handle millions of request at Wingify.
 You can find the slides here.

 ### Conclusion

-I totally understand that this may not be a best project for the Data analysis.
-I am still learning I showed What i did.
-I believe it severed my Purpose.
+I totally understand that this may not be a best project for the data analysis.
+I am still learning I showed what had done.
+I believe that it served my purpose.

-I will be doing more research in Data analysis area in Python specially.
+I will be doing more research on data analysis in Python.
 Thanks for reading this.
 If you would like to see the source code.
 [You can have a look here](https://github.com/PramodDutta/ScrapToDataAnalysis)

-Slides :-
+### Slides:
 <iframe src='http://py.scrolltest.com/#/' height="500px" width="100%" />